terrapower/armi/doc/user/inputs.rst

    grids:
        core: !include path/to/core_grid.yaml

-Would have the effect of copy-pasting the contents of ``path/to/core_grid.yaml`` into the main blueprints file.
+would have the effect of copy-pasting the contents of ``path/to/core_grid.yaml`` into the main blueprints file.
 The rules that ARMI uses to handle things like indentation of the included text are usually rather intuitive, but sometimes it can be useful to witness the behavior first-hand.
 The ``expand-bp`` command can be used to do a dry run for testing inputs with !includes.

 ARMI models are built hierarchically, first by defining components, and then by larger and larger collections of the levels of the reactor.